jolwnn/OrderMatchingEngine/README.md

 # Order Matching Engine

-A professional-grade order book and order matching engine implemented in C++17.
-This project implements a limit order book with price-time priority matching, with concurrent order processing capabilities.
+A order book and order matching engine implemented in C++17.
+This project implements a limit and market order book with price-time priority matching, with concurrent order processing capabilities.
+(This project is 100% for my own learning, feel free to refer to it if you would like to implement your own!)

 ## Features